-Christian Tetzlaff tries to follow the manuscript as closely as possible – without regard for “performance tradition” and without indulging in the usual technical short-cuts on the violin – often allowing a renewed clarity and richness to arise in well-known works.
-As a violinist Tetzlaff tries to disappear from the music – paradoxically this makes his interpretations very personal.
+Tetzlaff follows the musical manuscript as closely as possible, foregoing standard performance tradition and without indulging in usual technical short-cuts on the instrument, which often allows a renewed clarity and richness to develop in works that are already well-known to audiences.

-Christian Tetzlaff plays a violin made by the German violin maker Peter Greiner and teaches regularly at the Kronberg Academy.
+He plays a violin by German maker Peter Greiner and teaches regularly at the Kronberg Academy, near Frankfurt.

 © Photo by Giorgia Bertazzi